How to

 Bins and holders for cans and bottles.

 Our parents' appliances consumed a lot of electricity.
 Nowadays, appliances are more efficient.
-Better yet, there are now ENERGY STAR qualified appliances in the stores!
-This acronym guarantees, basically, that your appliance consumes 20% less energy than required by current federal government standards.
+Better yet, there are now ENERGY STAR qualified appliances in stores!
+This acronym guarantees that your appliance consumes 20% less energy than current federal government standards require.
 The Energuide label, on the other hand, allows you to know the average annual consumption of your new appliance.
 Cool!

 6 TIPS TO SAVE ENERGY WITH YOUR FRIDGE

 Avoid keeping the door open.
 And tell the kids to do the same!
-As the door is opened, your fridge instantly lets 30% of its cold air escape and, of course, cold air continues to leak until the door is closed.
+As the door is opened, your fridge instantly lets 30% of its cold air escape, and cold air leaks until the door is closed.

-Keep your fridge full but do not overfill it: empty fridges do not work as well, neither do overstocked fridges.
+Keep your fridge full but do not overfill it.

 Clean the door seal regularly.
-If you see some light around the closed door, your seal needs to be replaced.
+Replace it if you see some light around the closed door.

 Clean the condenser coil regularly to prevent the compressor from being overloaded.
 This will significantly increase the efficiency of the refrigerator – an improvement of up to 30%.